Bramble Cottage, Sedbergh

 Sedbergh town centre is 5–10 minutes easy walk from Bramble Cottage.
 On or near Main Street you will find :–

-A butcher, a bread shop, a greengrocer, a sweet shop, a convenience store and a chemist;
+A butcher, a greengrocer, a sweet shop and a chemist

-A community information centre, a public library, a post office, two ATMs, accountants, insurance brokers and a stationer;
+A community information centre, a public library, a post office (with cash withdrawal), an ATM, accountants, insurance brokers

-Several bookshops, an outdoor kit shop, the Sedbergh School outfitter; a picture framer, a flower shop, a craft workshop, two weavers' workshops and a hardware store.
+Several bookshops (including the nationally–renowned Westwood Books), an outdoor kit shop, a picture framer, a flower shop, craft shops and a hardware store

-There is also a Spar supermarket five minutes away from the cottage on Station Road.
+There is also a Spar supermarket (with ATM) five minutes away from the cottage, on Station Road

 The Wednesday market is held on the car park at the eastern end of Main Street